ISO 9001 Certification / Quality Management Systems Certification

 Top management buy-in and support is fundamental to implementing a Quality Management System.
 Top management need to participate in the system through processes such as management review and need to demonstrate commitment to the system through customer focus and the Quality Policy; so get their commitment early and utilise their leadership to help you implement the system and ensure resources are available.
 This is the crucial first step that is often missed in medium or large organisations.

-Ensure you understand all of your internal and external requirements and have considered these in the development of the system.
+Ensure you understand all of your internal and external requirements of the certification and have considered these in the development of the system.

 (a) Internal Requirements

 Internal requirements include the organisational structure, responsibilities, relationships with clients and suppliers, existing policies, procedures and other management systems that may already be in place such as a safety or environmental management system.
 It also includes defining a scope for the system.
 The scope defines what is included and potentially excluded from the governance of the system.
 Will the scope include all processes at all sites and all subsidiary companies or are there valid reasons to exclude some things from the system.

 External requirements obviously includes the Quality Management Standard ISO 9001, but includes other regulatory and legislative requirements, industry requirements or other voluntary guidelines that you may subscribe to and requirements set down by your clients or government.